-Choosing the right time of your holidays, is key to the Fantastic Vacation.
+Choosing the right time for your vacation is key to making the most of Brazilian weather

-When to visit Brazil is one of the most important pieces of information you need to know about your trip.
+When to visit Brazil is one of the most important pieces of information regarding your trip.

-Indeed Brazil is a huge country and the different regions that you will visit during your vacation each have specific climate conditions.
-It is good to know them before planning your trip for a particular period.
+Brazil is a huge country and the different regions that you will visit during your vacation each have specific weather conditions.
+It is good to have an idea of them before planning your vacations.

-Imagine a stay in the Amazon in the height of the rainy season when you want to enjoy the beaches of the Amazon.
-Or a visit to Lencois Maranhao in December when all the lagoons have evaporated … Difficult not to be disappointed!
+Imagine a stay in the Amazon at the height of the rainy season when you want to enjoy the beaches.
+Or a visit to Lençóis do Maranhão in December when all the lagoons have evaporated … difficult not to be disappointed!

-In this section “When to go to Brazil”, we invite you to learn more about the climate of the different regions and cities that you might want to visit during one of our tours.
-There is a rain and temperature table included for the main destinations.
+In this section, we invite you to learn more about the climate of the different regions and cities that you might want to visit during one of our tours.

 The weather conditions in major regions of Brazil

-The rain falls regularly all year in this region but there is much more rainfall from December to May, so it’s called the rainy season.
-Then the level of the Amazon and its tributaries can rise by more than 10 meters in places, leaving vast expanses of forest under water which are then called Igapos (flooded forests).
+The rain falls regularly all year in this region but there is much more rainfall from December to May, so it’s known as the rainy season.
+Then, the level of the Amazon and its tributaries can rise by more than 10 meters in places, leaving vast expanses of forest under water which are then called Igapós (flooded forests).

 Manaus, a constant temperature and two distinct seasons